 Check out their Real People, Real Reasons section on the blog which celebrates the success of their members and their journey of health and wellbeing.

-Representing 25 coaches worldwide, Nerd Fitness is made up of a community of misfits, mutants and underdogs who will help you on your fitness journey.
+Representing 25 coaches worldwide, Nerd Fitness is made up of a community of misfits and underdogs who will help you on your fitness journey.

-Set up in 2009 by founder, Steve Kamb, the blog is by far one of the most inspiring.
+Set up in 2009 by founder Steve Kamb, this blog is by far one of the most inspiring.
 All their articles focus on changing mindset and developing positive habits so you can live a happy, healthier and more fulfilling life.

 You’ll learn about different diets, exercises and how to improve your habits through witty written articles that’ll remove all pressure from making physical and mental change.